SE::Google::Suggest - Google Search Suggestion Scraper

 Results processing

-A-Parser allows you to process results during parsing, in this section we have provided the most popular cases for the SE::Google::Suggest parser
+A-Parser allows processing results directly during scraping, in this section we have presented the most popular use cases for the SE::Google::Suggest scraper

 Parse to level option

-The option tells the parser to navigate through adjacent pages of the site in depth to the specified level, for example:
+The option instructs the scraper to substitute the received results into the query queue in depth up to the specified level, for example:

-• If the 1st level is specified, the parser will navigate through all links specified on the source page
+- If the 1st level is specified, the scraper will add all results obtained from the initial query to the queries

-• If the 2nd level is specified, the parser will navigate through all links specified on the source page + all links collected from pages on the first level
+- If the 2nd level is specified, the scraper will add all results obtained from the initial query + all results obtained from level 1 queries

 Download example